robinroby/playwrightandgauge/README.md

 # playwrightandgauge

-An example project illustrating testing E2E with "BDD" Gauge +PLaywright, top and scalable frameworks until 03/2022.
+An example project illustrating testing E2E with "ATDD/BDD" Gauge +PLaywright, top and scalable frameworks until 03/2022.

 ## About